LogoHistorical Figure MBTI

 The Conversation That Made the Letters

-The fact that she died the same year as Diderot — 1784 — has struck readers as significant since the correspondence was first published.
-Whether it represents coincidence, the physical toll of grief, or the simple convergence of two lives bound for half a century, it has the quality of a conclusion.
+She died the same year he did — 1784 — within months of him.
 She had been his thinking partner for thirty years; when the thinking stopped on his end, hers apparently stopped too.
-It is the most emotional fact in the record of a relationship that expressed itself primarily through intellectual engagement — which is, perhaps, exactly the kind of last word an INTP would leave.
+It is the most emotional fact in the record of a relationship that expressed itself primarily through ideas — which is, perhaps, exactly the kind of last word an INTP would leave.

 Logo